-- 2. The following notes provide further guidance as to those territories which are regarded as part of the European Union (EU) for the purposes of funding eligibility. - a.
-Finland: includes Aland Islands - b.
-France: the French Overseas Department (DOMS) (Guadeloupe, Martinique, French Guiana (Guyana), Reunion and Saint-Pierre et Miguelon) is part of metropolitan France and is part of the EU - c.
+- 2. The following notes provide further guidance as to those territories which are regarded as part of the European Union (EU) for the purposes of funding eligibility for those who moved to the UK before the 1 January 2021: - a.
+Finland: includes Aland Islands - France: the French Overseas Department (DOMS) (Guadeloupe, Martinique, French Guiana (Guyana), Reunion and Saint-Pierre et Miquelon) is part of metropolitan France and is part of the EU - c.
 Germany: includes territory of the former German Democratic Republic prior to German unification.
 The tax-free port of Heligoland is included within the EU - d.
 Portugal: Madeira and the Azores are part of the EU.
 Macao is not - e.
 Spain: the Balearic Islands, the Canaries, Ceuta and Melilla are part of the EU - f.
 UK: Gibraltar is part of the territory of the EU.
 The Channel Islands and Isle of Man are not part of the EU, nor are the sovereign bases on Cyprus - g.
 Other territories: Andorra, Monaco, San Marino and the Vatican are not part of the EU